Small Organisations Information

 Employers are obliged to maintain certain records for each pay period, to demonstrate that minimum wage obligations have been met, for a period of 10 years.
 Records may be kept on computer.
 An employee, or a named colleague or representative, has the right of access to and the right to copy records that relate to themselves.

 An employee may make a complaint to the Tribunal if they believe they have not received the minimum wage or if right of access is denied.
-Employers who neglect to meet their minimum wage obligations may be fined by Social Security; during 2017 a change to the legislation will enable compensation to be awarded to the affected employee.
+Employers who neglect to meet their minimum wage obligations may be fined by Social Security; additionally the Tribunal are able to award compensation of up to 4 weeks pay to the affected employee.

 4. Payment of Wages